adriaandotcom/laspalmas.adriaan.io/_posts/2016-03-15-before-i-go.md

 Via a lot of Facebooking I found a nice CoWorking space called CoWorkingC, it looks good, and probably is.
 That will give me an easy opportunity to meet new people and have a place where I can concentrate on my work.

-So the income is stable and I have a place to work, now it is time for to find a apartment.
+So the income is stable and I have a place to work, now it is time to find an apartment.
 With a lot of Google Translate, answering strange questions about my sexuality and contacting a lot of ads I [found a nice place](/my-place).
 The way housing agencies make money is the same as in The Netherlands, one month rent as the agency fee.
 It always hurts to pay so much for just a connection with the owner, but this agency did quite a lot (even got me an internet connection) for their fee.

 Just before my move to Las Palmas I got the opportunity to see this great view.
 The contrast will be high in temperature, but in beauty hopefully not :smirk: